JustChung/along-the-way/README.md

 # along-the-way
 A web app to find destinations (restaurants) along a route.
 Enter a starting point and a destination and it will find a route with recommended restaurants in between.
-Additional features: more route filtering options, user authentication, ai chatbot, saved routes, and saved chats.
+Additional features: more route filtering options (detour time, maximum number of stops, minimum star rating), user authentication, ai chatbot, saved routes, and saved chats.

-Possible Routes: City to City, State to State, Cross Country (multiple states road trip), overseas (routes within a foreign country).
-As long as the source and destination are valid.
+Possible Routes: City to City, State to State, Cross-Country (a road trip through multiple states), and overseas (routes within a foreign country), as long as the source and destination are valid.

 # Credits:
 Project Manager: Justin C.